In a previous blog here, I looked at why there is a business case for using Regulatory Architects to manage Regulatory Architecture.

 So what are some of the tools that the Regulatory Architect might use to ‘bridge the gap’ and enable greater implementation efficiencies?

-- Ensuring top-to-bottom coverage that spans scope and business case right through to implementation and ‘getting your hands grubby at the coal face’.
+- Ensuring top-to-bottom coverage that spans scope and business case right through to implementation and ‘getting your hands dirty at the coal face’